santos-pardos/Hands-On-Lab-in-AWS/Machine-Learning/Generative AI/FrasesMotivadoras/README.md

 Change the files index.html, main.js, and style.css.

-Change the Acces key ID and Secret Access Key from a AWS Account with Claude LLM allow.
+Change the Acces key ID and Secret Access Key from a AWS Account with Claude LLM allowed.

 Open 5173 port in SG of EC2